Language school

 How to enrol:

-If you wish to join a course, please complete and submit the online enrolment form, then email Oksana Popova (learnukrainian@ukrainianinstitute.org.uk) for the assessment test and to pay the fees.
+If you wish to join a course, please complete and submit this online registration form, then either pay the fees by emailing Oksana Popova (learnukrainian@ukrainianinstitute.org.uk), or visit this link to book an online course.
 A place on the course will be confirmed upon receipt of full payment.

 The aim of the course is to: